The Process of Policy

 As is the case with potential output, the natural rate of interest cannot be directly observed; what is just as problematic, the natural rate can fluctuate as part of the economic restructuring process.

-When you hear people say that policymaking is both art and science, you can now see why: Policymakers must exercise considerable judgement when interpreting the information we receive.
+When you hear people say that policymaking is both art and science, you can now see why: Policymakers must exercise considerable judgment when interpreting the information we receive.

 A significant part of my preparation for FOMC meetings essentially involves sifting through the different explanations that might lie behind the data we observe.
 The research staff at the Bank and I review a wide variety of data and attempt to match it to a set of plausible underlying explanations.
 At the FOMC meeting itself, I share this information—and my interpretation of it—with my colleagues.